Sri Lanka cinema family: Somakantha family

 The daughter of Jane Nona's sister, Somakantha enters the stage in the Tower Hall era.
 Somakantha later married a fellow talented actor of the same era, Thotagamage Wilbert Perera.
 The Wilbert–Soma couple had eight children: Arthur, Shelton, Suriyarani, Greshan, Davison, Dunston, Rexon and Kumari.
-Among them is Suriyarani's daughter Kusum Perera was a popular actress.
+Among them is Suriyarani's daughter Kusum Perera is a popular actress.
 Kusum's husband Leslie Perera is also a well known artist and actor.
 The couple has two daughters: Nilakshi Perera and Harshika Madhavi, both are popular actresses.
 Another daughter of Suryarani is Samudra Perera, who was an announcer as well as a theater singer.
 Samudra's son Kamila Navod worked as child actor for some time.

 Dunston is a tabla master.
-Youngest daughter Kumari is married to popular journalist Ranjith Yapa de Alwis.
+Youngest daughter Kumari Perera was a renowned actress and television presenter who was married to popular journalist Ranjith Yapa de Alwis.
 Popular singer Chandrani Perera is the daughter of a brother of Wilbert Perera.
 Rexon Perera's grandson T. Thanushka Gayan Perera is also a musician.
 As a child actor, he has contributed to productions such as Thanushka Siri Raja Siri and Sathsara Rangana.
 He is also a tabla player and singer.
 Thanushka's father Dinesh Suranga Perera is currently a concert stage coordinator, stage playwright, and stage administrator.

 Shelton Perera was an accomplished singer, musician and tabla player.
 Shelton was married to Kumari Shashi, a Hindi girl who came to study dance at Bhatkhande University.
 The couple has five children - Sathish, Sanjaya, Subash, Anuradha and Anupama.
 Shelton's son Sathish Perera was a popular singer who started the singing career to continue his father's legacy in 1989.
 Shelton's daughter Anuradha Perera is also a popular singer.
 Daughter Anupama Perera is a dancing teacher who studied from Bhatkhande University.

 Anupama Perera married popular singer J. A. Milton Perera's son Arosh Perera.
 Accordingly, Milton's other two sons: Chalaka Champathi, Priyankara Perera and his wife popular actress Dilhani Ekanayake are also related to Shelton's family.
 Chalaka Chamupathi is also a singer.